looker-open-source/sdk-codegen/packages/sdk-node/README.md

 ### Developing with multiple API versions

 Starting with Looker release 7.2, the experimental version of API 4.0 is available.
 To support iterative migration to API 4.0 from API 3.1, the single Looker SDK package now supports multiple API versions for the generated SDK classes.
-Both API 3.1 and API 4.0 are supported for Node and browser-based use.
+Both API 3.1 and API 4.0 are supported for Node and Browser-based use.

 `LookerNodeSDK.init31()` `LookerBrowserSDK.init31()` and `Looker31SDK()` all initialize the API 3.1 implementation of the SDK.